philipturner/metal-flash-attention/README.md

 The Metal port differs from the official implementation.
 It relies heavily on block sparsity with programmable blockmasks (held in RAM).
 The memory cost of the blockmask scales quadratically with sequence length.
 However, the prefactor to quadratic scaling is ~1/1000 of standard attention.
 Both triangular (causal) attention and arbitrary sparsity patterns are supported, without any specialized code.

 Second, the backward pass uses less memory.
-The official implementation includes scratch space for atomics and partial sums.
+The official implementation allocates scratch space for atomics and partial sums.
 Apple hardware lacks native FP32 atomics (`metal::atomic<float>` is emulated).
 Attempts to circumvent this incompatibility support revealed bandwidth and parallelization bottlenecks in the FlashAttention-2 backward kernel.
 An alternative backward pass was designed with higher compute cost (7 GEMMs instead of 5 GEMMs).
 It achieves 100% parallelization efficiency across both the row and column dimensions of the attention matrix.
 Most importantly, it is easier to code and maintain.

 ### Alternatives Considered for Backward Pass